openaps/docs/docs/docs/introduction/communication-support-channels.md

 Gitter has a search function to find old information, but since it isn't threaded converations, you may need to spend some time reading the posts after the search result to find the ultimate resolution to the question.
 So, if you find a particularly useful bit of information that you couldn't find in the docs...please make a PR to the docs so that the information is permanently stored for others to find.

 Tag someone!
-You can tag particular people if you have a question by using the `@` symbol and then typing their username.
+You can tag particular people if you are responding to them directly by using the `@` symbol and then typing their username.
 This will help notify the person that you are "speaking to them".
-You can also private message people by hovering over their profile picture and choosing the "chat privately" button.
+If someone asks you for information that shouldn't be shared in the public channel, you can also private message people by hovering over their profile picture and choosing the "chat privately" button.
+Please do not abuse the tagging or PM features: most questions are best asked untagged in the appropriate channel, so that anyone can respond to them as soon as they read Gitter and see the question.
+There are people from all over the world online at all hours who can help with most kinds of questions, and the core developers usually read every message in Gitter a few times per day and try to answer any questions that got missed.

 ![Gitter PM sample](../Images/gitter_pm.jpg)
 ************